ucsd-ets/datahub-docker-stack/tests/README.md

 1. Clone the repository and make a new branch: `git checkout -b dev_***_notebook`.
 2. Under `image/`, find the respective directory for the image you want to change.
 A manifest of a recent build can be found in the [wiki](https://github.com/ucsd-ets/datahub-docker-stack/wiki) section.
 An example of a manifest is [here](https://github.com/ucsd-ets/datahub-docker-stack/wiki/ucsdets-datahub-base-notebook-2021.2-ec12f6b).
 3. Make the changes and commit to Github.
+Note, that putting the words "full rebuild" in your commit message will trigger all of the images to rebuild within the workflow.
-Make a pull request from the new branch to `main` through the Github interface.
+4. Make a pull request from the new branch to `main` through the Github interface.
 Do not merge right now and wait for the workflow ([Github Action](https://github.com/ucsd-ets/datahub-docker-stack/actions)) to finish.
 It will build the image stack and test each image for features, but it will not push any changes to Dockerhub.
-4. If the workflow failed, go to the action details page and debug the issue.
+5. If the workflow failed, go to the action details page and debug the issue.
 Push a new change by amending the first commit `git add . && git commit --amend`.
-5. If the workflow completed successfully (a green check to the left of the commit), you can now safely merge the pull request to the `main` branch.
+6. If the workflow completed successfully (a green check to the left of the commit), you can now safely merge the pull request to the `main` branch.
-6. The workflow will now run again and push the images to Dockerhub.
+7. The workflow will now run again and push the images to Dockerhub.

+### GitHub Action Build Pipeline Behavior
+To save build time, not all images necessarily build with every change to the repository.

+The current behavior can be found under `scripts/get_helper.py` under the `get_changed_items()` function.
+Typically, if a file under any of the `images/` subdirectories is changed, that image will be slated for rebuilding.

+Normally, the commit will check the files that were changed between the current commit being tested and the last commit.
+If a change is detected in the DataHub Base Notebook, then all child images are rebuilt.
+If a child image is changed, the parent needs to be rebuilt so that the child has an image to pull from, but the siblings will not be changed.

+If the commit was made in main, all images will be rebuilt so that the Tag Images action will have 4 rebuilt images to push to stable.
+Ideally we shouldn't be making changes to main very often, so full rebuilds on this branch shouldn't result in much time loss.

+Sometimes you might want to make changes in scripts or other underlying config files that would alter the build behavior but wouldn't normally trigger a rebuild.
+If the commit message has "full rebuild" in it, then all of our images will be rebuilt.

 ### Overview of the Repository
 We Use github workflow to builds new images if their is any change in the images or addtional images are added.